cpressey/LCF-style-ND/README.md

-In particular, in order to avoid writing clumsy formula-tree-building code like `Impl(Var("p"), Var("q")))`, assume we have a helper function `wff` which parses strings containing propositional formulas, like so: `wff("p → q")`.
+In particular, in order to avoid writing clumsy formula-tree-building code like `Impl(Var("p"), Var("q")))`, we'll assume we have a helper function `wff` which parses strings containing propositional formulas, like so: `wff("p → q")`.

 Now, on to the actual operations.

-The basic operation to produce a trivial valid proof takes a propositional sentence and a label and produces a proof with that sentence as an assumption.
-Something like:
+The basic operation to produce a trivial valid proof takes a propositional formula and a label, and produces a proof with the given formula as an assumption with the given label.
+The code would be something like:

     def suppose(formula, label):
         return Proof(